Atem18/atemlire/_drafts/how-to-create-your-own-adblock.md

 systemctl restart dnsmasq
 ```

+Basically what we are doing is :

+* getting the last version of the ads domains
+* put any custom domain to dnsmasq hosts file
+* append ads domain to the previous list
+* restart dnsmasq

-We are using the excellent project [https://github.com/StevenBlack/hosts](https://github.com/StevenBlack/hosts "https://github.com/StevenBlack/hosts").
+We are using the excellent project [https://github.com/StevenBlack/hosts.](https://github.com/StevenBlack/hosts. "https://github.com/StevenBlack/hosts.")

 Feel free to use another list or even run your own.
 It will work as long as it's a list in the same format than an hosts file.

 ## Conclusion

-Setting up your own adblock is really easy
+Setting up and maintaining your own adblock is really easy.

+Also if you wish to use it as you go like on your mobile phone, feel free to use my tutorial about [/how-to-setup-a-vpn-on-ubuntu-19-10-using-wireguard/]("Wireguard")